Hendrix-CS/csci150/labs/pygame.md

 The `get_width()` and `get_height()` methods of the `pygame.Surface`
 class give the width and height of the window.
 Think carefully about how this information will be conveyed to your `Face` object so that it can implement bouncing correctly.
+One approach would be to add your `surface` object as a parameter to `update()`.

 ### Step 3.3: Random speeds (2 points)